bsmith675/Horiseon-Code-Refactor-/README.md

 **HTML**

 - Modified the html to have accessible alt tags
-- Modified the html to show name and page in a clear fasion
+- Modified the html to show name and page in a clear fashion

 **CSS**